eurosys-27-1183/GTSparse/README.md

 - `--sensitivity` runs the sweep-sensitivity experiments.
 - `--plots` aggregates existing logs and regenerates the result tables and figures without running GPU experiments.
 - `--all` runs every experiment category and then generates all result tables and figures.

-The common optional parameters are:

-- `--frames N` controls the number of frames for end-to-end, template-profile, ablation, and sensitivity experiments.
-The default `0` uses the complete dataset split.
-- `--micro-frames N` controls sampled timing, profiling, and breakdown measurements; the default is `100`.
-- `--memory-frames N` controls peak-memory measurements; the default is `20`.
-- `--warmup N` sets the number of global warmup frames; the default is `20`.
-- `--timing-repeats N` sets the measured repetitions per frame; the median is recorded and the default is `3`.
-- `--device DEVICE` selects the CUDA device; the default is `cuda:0`.
-- `--overwrite` replaces completed outputs instead of reusing them.

 Every GPU experiment displays a tqdm progress bar with the total, percentage, and ETA.
 Completed results are reused by default.